orion13579/COMM-2216-SetE-Group6/docs/ui-components/line-nos.md

 ---

 In this section, we covered essential steps that may be required for changind, migrating, and deleting a user account.
-Next section will cover steps required to change your account's _password_.<https://orion13579.github.io/COMM-2216-SetE-Group6/docs/ui-components/code/>
+Next section will cover steps required to [Change your account's password](https://orion13579.github.io/COMM-2216-SetE-Group6/docs/ui-components/code/).